Public art commissions

-A photographic documentary created by Carla Gottgens has uncovered the hidden treasures of the residents of Glenroy.
+'Many Hands Make Glenroy', 2010 is a photographic documentary that uncovers the hidden treasures of the residents of Glenroy.

 Commissioned by Moreland City Council to highlight the diverse backgrounds of the residents in Glenroy and create an installation that united the community, the photographic documentary involved 18 local households.

 Ms Gottgens invited every member of the household to choose a cherished item and describe its meaning and personal significance.
 Each panel features their words, their name and the number of years they have lived in Glenroy.

 "Glenroy has a huge number of long-term residents as well as recent migrants," she said.